apache/causeway-site/content/core/dynamic-layouts.md

 will associate the `completed()` and `notYetCompleted()` actions with the `complete` property, and will associate the `add()` and `remove()` actions with the `dependencies` collection.

 If the `name` attribute is omitted, then the action is rendered near the header.

-Finally, note that the `@MemberOrder`'s `name` attribute has no meaning for collections.
+Note also that the `@MemberOrder`'s `name` attribute has no meaning for collections.

-### @MemberGroupLayout Annotation
+### The @MemberGroupLayout Annotation

 The `@MemberGroupLayout` annotation specifies the relative positioning of  property groups as being either in a left column, a middle column or in a right column.
-It also specifies the relative width:
+It also specifies the relative width.

+For example:

     @MemberGroupLayout(
          columnSpans={3,3,0,6}, left={"General", "Misc"}, middle="Detail")